Registration for summer 2019 is now OPEN!

 5. The parents of the camper agree for and on behalf of themselves and the camper that any photographs taken of the camper by camp personnel or otherwise authorized by a camp director may be used by the camp without charge in promotional material, including brochures, slide shows, videos, social media and websites.

-6. The person signing this contract has legal guardianship of the camper named and acts as custodial parent.
-In this capacity, the person is in agreement and is aware that the camper named is attending camp and this person has the legal authority to make decisions on behalf of both the mother and father.
+6. The person signing this contract has legal guardianship of the camper named and acts as custodial parent for the entirety of the camper session at the Taylor Statten Camps.
+Any custody issues or disputes advised to the Taylor Statten Camps by any legal parent or guardian of a camper will be dealt with ONLY under the laws of the Province of Ontario, and the Taylor Statten Camp Company Limited reserves the right to refer any custody issues of campers in its care to the Children’s Aid Society or other appropriate governmental agency.
+In this capacity, the person signing this contract is in agreement and is aware that the camper named is attending camp and this person has the legal authority to make decisions on behalf of both the mother and father.
 All parents, siblings, heirs, executors, successors or assigns agree to read the terms of this contract and agree that unless they contact us in writing they are in agreement with the terms herein.

 7. The Camp Directors have the authority to search camper belongings, including mail and packages, for items prohibited by camp.
 Prohibited items will be removed from camper belongings in accordance with our Camper Code of Conduct, a copy of which is available on this website.